pol-33/ccbda-labs/README.md

 - Pol Plana

 ## Task 1: Expand Your AWS Cloud Knowledge
-### ❓ Question 1: Include screenshots of key steps and briefly explain what you learned or observed.
+### ❓ Question 1 [Module 8 – Databases]: Include screenshots of key steps and briefly explain what you learned or observed.

-### ❓ Question 2: Include screenshots of key steps and briefly explain what you learned or observed.
+### ❓ Question 2 [Module 9 – Cloud Architecture]: Include screenshots of key steps and briefly explain what you learned or observed.

-### ❓ Question 3: Include screenshots of key steps and briefly explain what you learned or observed.
+### ❓ Question 3 [Module 10 – Auto Scaling and Monitoring]: Include screenshots of key steps and briefly explain what you learned or observed.

 ## Task 2: Extract Images from a Website
 ### ❓ Question 4: Reflect on the tasks above.
 What did you find interesting or challenging?
 Share your thoughts.
+>
+> Es interesante cómo se puede obtener información de distintas páginas, seleccionando exactamente lo que se desea para analizarlo posteriormente de forma adecuada.
+>

 ## Task 3: Obtain Insights About an Image Using AWS Rekognition
 ### ❓ Question 5: Share your thoughts about the Rekognition demo.
 What did you observe?
 Was anything surprising or particularly useful?